A-Z of apps

 Gliffy - a web-based programme, Gliffy helps you to create flowcharts, network diagrams, floor plans and user interface designs to assist you in managing your workflow (web).

-Google drive is a file storage and synchronisation service which offers you on-line versions of documents.
+Google drive - a file storage and synchronisation service which offers you on-line versions of documents.
 You can easily collaborate and share with colleagues using Google docs, sheets and slides (iOS, Android, web).

-Haiku Deck is presentation software available for the iPad, iPhone & web only.
+Haiku Deck - presentation software available for the iPad, iPhone & web only.

 iBrainstorm - this app enables you to easily collect and manage your ideas.
 Assign colours and hierarchies to your notes and share a screengrab of your noteboard with others.
 You can also connect up to four iPhones to your iPad to work collaboratively on a noteboard (iOS).